 At the same time, we empower everyday people to become investors in the local businesses they love while building wealth.

 Honeycomb is dedicated to helping local businesses access fair capital to grow while at the same time forging stronger connections between a business and their clientele.

 2. About Honeycomb

-Honeycomb is headquartered in Pittsburgh, PA with campaigns in Pittsburgh, Cleveland, Detroit, and Philadelphia.
+Honeycomb is headquartered in Pittsburgh, PA with campaigns in over 17 states.
 Honeycomb is often recognized as a company using financial technology to make business growth and community investment accessible.

 3. Regulatory Background